-Learn the arts of foraging, shelter building, water purifying, food preserving and fire carrying as we travel to one of the best and most beautiful places to live off the land.
-Learn traditional ways to start fire by friction so matches and lighters become unnecessary.
+Learn the arts of foraging, shelter building, water purifying, food preserving, fire carrying and more as we travel to one of the best and most beautiful places to live off the land.
+Learn traditional ways to start fire by friction rendering matches and lighters unnecessary.

 Learn to find and build natural shelters in case of wilderness emergencies.
 Learn the most critical wild edible plants for survival, and forage for grubs and other delectable insects which are a safe source of protein in survival situations.

 Depending on when you feel ready to embark on a solo survival trek, you can spend 1-4 days putting your skills to the test.
 This is your own wilderness survival trek, and no matter how you choose to do it, we will work to help you make it the most incredible outdoor experience of your life.

 Goals & Skills Covered:

 The goal of this camp session is to prove to yourself that you can survive a wilderness emergency and begin living in traditional comfort.
 If you already have some experience, this camp is also a good test to see how to take your skills from the “emergency survival” level to the “primitive living” and “stone age living” levels.

 Skills covered during this camp session may include, but are not limited to the following list:

 - Practice the Critical Order of Emergency Survival.

 - Learn the Top 10 Hazards in nature and what to do in case of Cougar & Bear Encounters.